 Materials include: The Lion and the Mouse; The Name Jar; If You Lived Here: Houses of the World

-Students will investigate issues of immigration, cultural identity, community and family through the threads of character education.
-They will explore how to be a responsible citizen, what it takes to care for themselves and others, how to speak up for those being bullied and to understand core values of respect, compassion, justice, civic virtue and citizenship.
+Students will investigate issues of immigration, cultural identity, community, and family through the threads of character education.
+They will explore how to be a responsible citizen, what it takes to care for themselves and others, how to speak up for those being bullied, and how to understand core values of respect, compassion, justice, civic virtue and citizenship.

-Materials Include: The Librarian of Basra: A True Story from Iraq; Kallaloo!
-A Caribbean Tale; The Bus Ride that Changed History: The Story of Rosa Parks
+Materials include: The Librarian of Basra: A True Story from Iraq; Owen & Mzee: The True Story of a Remarkable Friendship; The Bus Ride that Changed History: The Story of Rosa Parks

 Memory, History, Culture (Grades 5-6)